MacarielAerial/hermes/README.md

-# Gaia
+# hermes

 # Summary
-Gaia is a template repository for python applications
+hermes is a template repository for python applications

 # Current Feature Set